Approximate Bayesian Computation for Finite Mixture Models: Simulation study

 \subsection{Mixture Model with equal and unequal group sizes}

-The first example is taken from \cite{Ramses2015}, which considered a GMM obtained by simulating data coming from $K=2$ groups of equal size which was designed for evaluating the performance with respect to the label switching problem.
+The first example is taken from Mena and Walker \cite{Ramses2015}, which considered a GMM obtained by simulating data coming from $K=2$ groups of equal size which was designed for evaluating performance with respect to the label switching problem.
 The 40 observations were simulated as follows:

-The variance is assumed known for both groups and hence the parameters of interest are the mixture weights, $f_{1}$ and $f_{2}$ (with $f_{2} = 1 - f_{1}$), and the means $\mu = (\mu_{1}, \mu_{2})$.
-The prior distributions defined to run the analysis are the same as those used by \cite{Ramses2015}, where the values of the hyperparameters are $\eta = (0,100)$,